AutoGeneral/IridiumApplicationTesting/examples/25.driverperscenario/README.md

-This example shows how Gherkin expamples can be used to repeat a scenario across multiple inputs.
+This example shows the settings required to run scenarios as independent tests.